dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     <String>{"not": "expression"} // Error.
     ```

-    *We prohibit map entries in list literals syntacitcally, earlier in the
+    *We prohibit map entries in list literals syntactically, earlier in the
     proposal.*

 *   The collection is a list and the type of any of the *leaf elements* may not